LucyManalang/Personal-Trainer/README.md

 - **Configurable Template**: Set your default weekly activities and durations directly in the Goals panel's Schedule section.
 - **Editable Blocks**: Click any day in the Week Ahead to edit its type, duration, and notes.
 - **Auto-Fill**: Missing days are automatically populated from your saved schedule template without overwriting manual edits.
-- **Reset**: The "Initialize / Reset" button rebuilds all 7 days from your template.
+- **Reset**: The "Reset" button rebuilds all 7 days from your template.

 ### 3. Smart Data Integration
-- **Auto-Sync**: Strava and WHOOP data sync automatically before every plan generation — no manual sync needed.
+- **Auto-Sync**: Strava and WHOOP data sync automatically before every plan generation, no manual sync needed.
 - **Strava**: Syncs runs, rides, and activity data (distance, pace, suffer score).
 - **WHOOP**:
     - **Recovery**: Daily recovery scores, HRV, and sleep performance influence workout intensity.